sabnzbd/sabnzbd.github.io/wiki/installation/sabyenc.md

 If you have multiple installations of Python on your machine (<code>python</code>/<code>python2</code>/<code>python3</code> or different versions of Python 3), you have to make sure SAByenc is installed into the correct Python enviroment.
 And 'correct' means the Python installation used by SABnzbd.
 The command is then:

 ```
-/path/to/correct/python -m pip install sabyenc
+/path/to/correct/python -m pip install sabyenc3
 ```

-## Check if sabyenc is correctly installed
+## Check if SABYenc is correctly installed

-To check if sabyenc is correctly installed, run this Python oneliner:
+To check if SABYenc is correctly installed, run this Python oneliner:
 ```
-python -c "import sabyenc ; print sabyenc.__version__ "
+python -c "import sabyenc3; print(sabyenc3.__version__);"
 ```
-It should print the version of the installed `sabyenc` module, without any errors.
+It should print the version of the installed `sabyenc3` module, without any errors.

 ## SABnzbd's Checking & Logging